wxllxngton/savannah_informatics_back_end_challenge/README.md

 ## Overview

-This Django-based API service provides endpoints for managing customers and orders.
+This Django-based API service hosted on Render(<a href="https://savannah-informatics-back-end-challenge.onrender.com">Link here</a>) provides endpoints for managing customers and orders.
 It integrates with Supabase for database operations and Africa's Talking for SMS notifications.
 The service uses Auth0 for authentication and authorization.

 ## Project Structure